 Henrik Larsson – Manchester United

 Joining Manchester United on loan from Helsingborg during the Swedish off-season in 2007, Larsson was hailed by fans and Alex Ferguson alike for his professionalism and attitude.

-Larsson was held in such high regard by Manchester United that when they won the English Premier League title in 2007 the club managed to get special dispensation from the Premier League to get a winner’s medal for him even though he hadn’t made the required 10 league appearances.
+He was held in such high regard by Manchester United that when they won the Premier League title in 2007 the club managed to get special dispensation to get a winner’s medal for him even though he hadn’t made the required 10 league appearances.

 Hakan Sukur – Blackburn Rovers

 9 Premier League Appearances, 2 Goals

 Legendary Turkish striker Hakan Sukur was signed by Graeme Souness for Blackburn Rovers in 2002 having worked with him before when the Scot was manager of Galatasaray.